artoftheblue/artoftheblue.github.io/_pages/punctuation.md

 Starting direct speech with an em dash is not recommended but acceptable because it is rather European than English:

 — Hello!

 — Hi!

+Sometimes, it may be necessary to denote names of speakers, then use a colon after the name of the speaker and do not use any dashes:

+A: Hello!

+B: Hi!

 Partial quotes still should use consistent comma/period placement rules; the comma/period being before the quotation mark: